Lihui-Wang/Lihui-Wang.github.io.source/content/en/join-us/contact.md

   columns: '2'
 ---

 We often have vacancies for postdoc, graduate students, and research assistants.
-Please contact us if you are interested.
+Please email [Dr Lihui Wang](https://psychology.sjtu.edu.cn/tsml/214.html) if your are interested, or visit the [School of Psychology](https://psychology.sjtu.edu.cn/) for more information.

 <!-- <center>